 Benefit: 60 days access to course and coaching, teleconferences for special topics and Q&A

-There are 10 modules consisting of introductory video, an interactive lesson with spreadsheet examples and an end of lesson quiz.
+There are 10 modules consisting of an introductory video, an interactive lesson with spreadsheet examples and an end of lesson quiz.

 - Why bother – introduction, concept of expectation value, rationale of probabilistic analysis